Profile of CEO Kenji Yoshida

 ⑤ Develop things (products and services) that will help society

 Our cards, stamps, and hybrid QR codes are currently being development under the same beliefs.
-In a society where data is drastically increasing day by day, a simpler and safer system is in demand.
+In a society where information is drastically increasing day by day, a simpler and safer system is in demand.
 We at InterMedia Laboratory Inc. will provide you with solutions that will help to resolve these challenges.